- Code of Virginia

 HB 1623 Residential rental property; foreclosure shall act as a termination agreement.

 Residential rental property.
-Provides that if a residential dwelling unit is foreclosed upon and there is a tenant living in the dwelling unit at the time of the foreclosure, the foreclosure shall act as a termination of the rental agreement by the landlord.
-The bill provides that in such case, the tenant may remain in possession of the dwelling unit as a month-to-month tenant on the terms of the terminated agreement until the new owner gives notice of termination of such month-to-month tenancy.
-The bill also requires a current owner of rental property who has entered into a written property management agreement with a managing agent and who has subsequently entered into a purchase agreement with a new owner to give written notice to the managing agent requesting payment of security deposits to the current owner prior to settlement with the new owner.
+Removes a provision that allows a tenant to remain in a dwelling unit that has been foreclosed upon pursuant to the federal Protecting Tenants at Foreclosure Act because the Act expired on December 31, 2014, and is no longer in effect.
+The bill provides that the foreclosure of a residential rental property shall act as a termination of the rental agreement by the owner of such property.
+In such case, the tenant may remain in possession of such dwelling unit as a month-to-month tenant on the terms of the terminated rental agreement until the successor owner gives a notice of termination of such month-to-month tenancy.
+The bill also provides how rental payments may be made during the period of the month-to-month tenancy.
+In addition, the bill requires a current owner of rental property who has entered into a written property management agreement with a managing agent and who has subsequently entered into a purchase agreement with a new owner to give written notice to the managing agent requesting payment of security deposits to the current owner prior to settlement with the new owner.
 The bill requires the managing agent to transfer the security deposits to the current owner and provide written notice to each tenant that his security deposit has been transferred.
+This bill is identical to SB 991.